Australian Black Opal Stone – The Birth of Black Opal

-This rare and unique gemstone is a formation from the combination of silicon dioxide (silica & oxygen) with water, and ideally between 3 to 10 % moisture content by weight.
-Quality solid Black Opal Stone contains approximately 5-6% water.
+This rare and unique gemstone is a formation from the combination of silicon dioxide (silica & oxygen) with water, and ideally between 3 to 10 percent moisture content by weight.
+Quality solid Black Opal Stone contains 5-6 percent water.

-For more information please click this link What is Black Opal.
+For more information please click on this link → What is Black Opal?

 Australian Black Opal Stone – Seams & Nobbies

-The Australian Black Opal is a highly valued gemstone.
-In fact, so valuable that at times attracts a price of up to Aud $20,000 a carat.
+The Australian Black Opal is a highly valued gemstone and can attract a price of up to US $15,000 a carat.

 Black Opal Stone exists in claystone layers at depths between 20 to 60 feet below the ground surface of the Griman Creek Formation and the greyish claystone (opal dirt) lies below overlying sandstone and conglomerate rock.